A person standing at a podium giving a speech to graduates.

 Source: Allen, Mary; Noel, Richard, C.; Rienzi, Beth, M.; and McMillin, Daniel, J. (2002).
 Outcomes Assessment Handbook.
 California State University, Institute for Teaching and Learning, Long Beach, CA.

 To learn more about program-level learning assessment methods, browse our Assessment Resources or peruse guides to program-level assessment at other colleges, such as Clark CollegeCarnegie MellonCornell, or Rochester Institute of Technology.
-The Office of Institutional Effectivensess can support your assessment projects with institutional data, surveys, and applied research expertise.
+The Office of Institutional Effectiveness can support your assessment projects with institutional data, surveys, and applied research expertise.

 Assessing Student Learning in Our General Education Program